tapis-project/documentation/source/deployment/vault.rst

 Vault Export
 =====================================

-The SkExport utility program provides a quick way to extract Tapis secrets from Vault.
+The SkExport utility program provides a quick way to extract many Tapis secrets from Vault.
 The output is written to stdout as either JSON data or key/value pairs.
 One use of this program is to acquire Tapis service secrets and then to inject them into docker containers as environment variables.
 SkExport `source code <https://github.com/tapis-project/tapis-security/tree/dev/tapis-securitylib/src/main/java/edu/utexas/tacc/tapis/security/commands/aux/export>`_ is part of the Security Kernel library and is available as a docker `image <https://hub.docker.com/repository/docker/tapis/securityexport/general>`_.

 SkExport parameters::